This eight step tutorial explains how to a draw a bunch of grapes with grape leaves. The examples are fairly simple line drawings great for beginners.

 Step 2 – Draw the Grapes

-Now fill in the grape bunch “frame” by drawing the individual shape of each grape.
+Now fill in the grape bunch “frame” by drawing the outlines of the individual grapes.
 For this stage draw the grapes that are mostly visible or that help define the shape of the bunch .

-The grapes that are almost fully visible will be at the front and as the grape bunch curves around the grapes on the sides will become more and more hidden (overlapped by the grapes in the front).
+The grapes that are fully or mostly visible will generally be at the front.
+As the grape bunch curves around the grapes on the sides will become more and more hidden (overlapped by those in the front).
 Be sure to take this into account when drawing.

 Make sure to also draw the grapes of slightly varying size and shape.
-In this example most of the grapes are a light oval so they are also drawn at slightly different tilts to make them look more natural.
+In this example most of the them are drawn very slightly oval in shape and are also positioned at different tilts to make them look more natural.

-When drawing the bunch also leave a few small open spaces where the grapes are not too dense.
-This will be used in the next step.
+When drawing the bunch leave a few small open spaces where the grapes are not too dense.
+These will be used in the next step.